JuliaDocs/Documenter.jl/docs/src/lib/remote-links.md

    These are used to link a file system file to the corresponding file in the remote repository.
    In particular, these are used to generate the edit links for manual pages, and Julia source file links for docstrings.

-While in the most common case, which is a repository for a simple Julia package, there is usually ever only one remote repository that one needs to be concerned about, there are more complex setups where it is necessary to distinguish between the two cases.
+For the most common case -- a repository of a simple Julia package -- there is usually only one remote repository that one links to, and the distinction between file links and repository links is not relevant.
+However, there are more complex setups where it is necessary to distinguish between the two cases.
 The defaults to the two keywords try to cater for the most common use case, and [as explained below](@ref repo-remote-interaction), this means that there is some interaction between these two arguments.

 ## [Remotes for files](@id remotes-for-files)

-In a nutshell, when Documenter has to determine a file link to a hosted repository, it is given a local filesystem absolute path as an input.[^1]
+When Documenter has to determine the URL of a file in the hosted repository, it gets a local filesystem absolute path as an input.[^1]
 In the case of Markdown files, those local paths are determined by [`makedocs`](@ref) when it reads them.
-The links to Julia files are determined from the docsystem, and point to where the code was loaded from (e.g. for a development dependency of the environment, they come from the `Pkg.develop`ed path; but for normal `Pkg.add` dependencies the source files are generally in `~/.julia/`).
+The links to Julia files are determined from the docsystem, and point to where the code was loaded from (e.g. for a development dependency of the environment, they come from the `Pkg.develop`ed path; but for normal `Pkg.add` dependencies the source files are usually in `~/.julia/packages`).

-In practice, in most cases, for both Markdown and Julia sources, the files Documenter needs to determine links for will be located within the currently checked out Git repository that contains the Documenter `make.jl` script (e.g. the locally checked out package repository).
+In most cases, for both Markdown and Julia files, the files Documenter is concerned about are located in the currently checked out Git repository that contains the Documenter `make.jl` script (e.g. the locally checked out package repository).
 However, sometimes it may also be outside of that repository (in a different repository or not), or in a different repository, but one that is checked out in a subdirectory of the current repository.
-It may also be that the destination file is not within a checked out Git repository at all (e.g. if you're trying to build the documentation in a release tarball).
+It may also be that the destination file is not within a checked out Git repository at all (e.g. if you're trying to build the documentation of a release tarball).

-The `remotes` keyword to [`makedocs`](@ref) is used to set up a `local directory => remote repository` mapping for local file system paths.
+To handle those cases, the `remotes` keyword to [`makedocs`](@ref) can be used to set up a `local directory => remote repository` mapping for local file system paths.
 The local directory is assumed to correspond to the root of the Git repository, and any subpath within that directory is then resolved to the corresponding path in the remote repository.
 If there are nested `remotes` configured, Documenter will use the one that matches first as it walks up the directory tree from the original path.

 As the most common case is a locally checked out Git repository cloned from GitHub, Documenter will also try to determine such remotes automatically.
 This is done regardless whether any additional remotes have been specified with `remotes` or not.

-* When Documenter walks up the directory tree, it checks (by looking for the presence of a `.git` directory or file).
+* When Documenter walks up the directory tree, it checks whether the directory is a root of a Git repository (by looking for the presence of a `.git` directory or file).
   Once it finds a valid local repository root, it tries to read its [`origin` remote URL](https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes).
   - If that matches a GitHub repository[^2], Documenter automatically sets up a mapping from that directory, and then uses that to determine the remote URLs.
   - If Documenter is unable to determine the remote from the repository's `origin` (e.g. `origin` is not set up, or it is hosted somewhere else), it will error, as it will not be able to determine the remote URLs.